shakacode/re-formality/README.md

 ```reason
 <form onSubmit=(form.submit |> Formality.Dom.preventDefault) />
 ```

+##### `form.dismissSubmissionResult`
+Use it when you want to let user dismissing alerts with errors from server or success message without resetting the form.
+Under the hood, it changes `FormStatus.Submitted` & `FormStatus.SubmissionFailed` statuses back to `FormStatus.Editing`.

 ### Async validations
 Some validations can't be performed locally, e.g. on signup, you want to validate if user's email is available or it's already taken.